NhatVu/SpringBootDemo/Readme.md

     - Use Redis to create RateLimit service

 - Advanced Logger
-    - Config rotation log.
+    - Config rotation log, File appender log.
 Avoid full disk problem.
     - Define log format to make the grepping log or debugging from log more easily

 - *[Option]* Elasticsearch